vkuncha1/ML_YOLO_Final_Project/README.md

 Team Members:
 1. Venkata Achyuth Kunchapu (Implemented the YOLO v1)
 2. Sandeep Vangapandu (Researching and co-implemeted the YOLO v1)
-3. Uday Mekala (Changes in Existing Architecture)
+3. Uday Mekala (Changes in Existing Architecture and co-implemented the YOLO v1)

 -----------------------------------------------------------------------